Last updated April 15, 2021

 When I adopted my dog Merlin, I made a couple of rookie mistakes:

-One: he was kind of a spur-of-the-moment decision; my life and home were not prepared to handle a six-month-old border collie.
-And two: I let him have free run of the house and yard way before he was ready- before he understood the rules of the house.
+One, he was kind of a spur-of-the-moment decision; my life and home were not prepared to handle a six-month-old border collie.
+And two, I let him have free rein of the house and yard way before he was ready- before he understood the rules of the house.

-A bunch of chewed up valuables, torn up couch cushions, dog poop in the garden, and a yard that was beginning to look like the surface of the moon.
-Not to mention the nasty habit he developed of lunging at visitors.
+A bunch of chewed-up valuables, torn up couch cushions, dog poop in the garden, and a yard that was beginning to look like the surface of the moon.
+Not to mention the unfortunate habit he developed of lunging at visitors.

 This is all kind of embarrassing to admit, because as a trainer, I was supposed to know better.
 Eventually I shaped up and started working with him appropriately, but the damage was done.
 I am now fixing behavior problems that could have been completely prevented in the first place.

 The moral of this story is this: Whether you’re adopting a new dog and you want to start off right, or you have a dog with behavioral problems that you’re trying to fix, the key to success is a good management program.

 Management is about keeping your dog under control and out of trouble at home, through the use of things like crates, baby gates and closed doors.
 It’s about preventing bad habits from forming, or, if Fido already has some bad habits, stopping them in their tracks.
 Merlin (er, I mean, “Fido”) can’t steal from the trash can or chew up the sofa if he’s never given unsupervised access to the trash can or the sofa, right?